Neil Kookoothe and Joe D’ambrosio

 Kuz realized he had a real story on his hands and began to look everywhere for anything at all.
 He called the father of the victim, who had not been thoroughly interviewed during the investigation by police.
 The conversation that ensued absolutely destroyed the case against Joe and Mike.
 He found out that Tony had been set to testify in a rape trial.

 Martin Kuz told Father Kookoothe what he had learned.
-The priest looked it up and found that yes, Tony was supposed to have testified in the trial for the rape of a man named Christopher Longenecker.
+The priest looked it up and found that yes, Tony was supposed to have testified in the trial for the rape of another man.